br0kend/react/fixtures/dom/README.md

 npm start
 ```

-The `start` command runs a script that copies over the local build of react into
+The `start` command runs a script that copies over the local build of reacc into
 the public directory.